-Curbing food waste isn't just about saving money.
+Let’s face it - reducing food waste isn’t just about saving money.
 Wasted food is the single biggest occupant in American landfills, where it produces a large amount of methane gas.
-It's also a huge waste of the water and other resources that went into growing the food in the first place.
-Incorporate a few of these tips to reduce food waste in your home.
-If you keep more food out of the trash, you can feel good about saving money and the planet.
+It’s also a huge waste of water and other resources that went into growing the food.
+But, by incorporating a few of these tips you can help reduce food waste in your home.
+Plus, if you keep more food out of the garbage, you can feel good about supporting the planet too.

 Create Your Display Name